gokhangg/TotalVariationMinimization3D/README.md

 Parameters of the executables:

 -in: input image

 -out: output image to be written

 -l: lambda (regularization weight) of the TV cost function

 -it: number of iterations in the optimization

 -slc: if the argument is "true" a 3D image is processed slice by slice (2D-wise), otherwise it will be processed as a whole 3D image.

+-iso: if the argument is "true" a input image is processed in an isotropic fashion, otherwise slice thickness will be used to get weights of directional derivatives in the nabla operators.

 [1] Chambolle, A. Journal of Mathematical Imaging and Vision (2004) 20: 89. https://doi.org/10.1023/B:JMIV.0000011325.36760.1e"# TotalVariationMinimization3D"